chonglab-pitt/ff15ipq-19F/README.md

 </p>

 * see **final_parameters/** for the AMBER compatible frcmod (bonded parameters) and leap (ipq charges) files for use with the ff15ipq protein force field, along with instructions for how to use these files
-* added key files with .py, .sh, .in, .pdb, and .slurm extensions
-    * using these files, all results should be reproducible
 * not all original files were included due to size limitations
-    * raw data is available upon reasonable request: please email dty7@pitt.edu
+    * raw trajectory data is available upon reasonable request: please email dty7@pitt.edu
-* see analysis for Python scripts used for analysis and figure generation
+* see **analysis/** for Python scripts used for analysis and figure generation
 * for fluorine relaxation calculations, see https://github.com/darianyang/fluorelax